Laser cutting is a kind of non-contact machining with high energy and density control

-In the case of a certain laser power, the limiting factor is the supply of oxygen and the thermal conductivity of the material.
+In the case of certain laser power, the limiting factor is the supply of oxygen and the thermal conductivity of the material.

 These are the four most commonly used methods of laser cutting.
 The user can determine the cutting plan according to the cutting equipment’s power, processing requirements and material characteristics.